 The SBA also issued a 19-page rule that provides more detail on the loan review procedures and borrower/lender responsibilities.
 The link for the rule is available on our COVID resource page.

-Please reach out to your Henry & Horne professional for further insight on how these aspects of the application process affect your business’ situation.
+Please reach out to your Henry & Horne professional for further insight on how these aspects of the application process for PPP loan forgiveness affect your business’ situation.

 Phillip R. McCollum Jr., CPA